verhas/javageci/DELEGATOR.md

 define in your own project.
 The framework will work any annotation so long as long their simple name is `Geci`.
 The generator does not even require that the name of the annotation is `Generated`.
-All it requires is to use the `new Delegator(YourAnnotation.class)` constructor and then it will use that annotation to mark the generated methods and eventually will look for this annotation in the method when it decides if an already existing method was manually created or generated.
+All it requires is to use the `Delegator.builder().generatedAnnotation(YourAnnotation.class).build()` builder chain and then it will use that annotation to mark the generated methods and eventually will look for this annotation in the method when it decides if an already existing method was manually created or generated.

 You can also filter the methods that have to be generated to delegate functionality.
 The class or field annotation